thomassuedbroecker/Using-Blockchain-to-Track-fitness-Rewards/README.md

 ---
 [-> BACK to Introduction/UseCase](#part00)

-This are the steps to setup the Blockchain sample.
+These are the steps to setup the Blockchain sample.
 You have to follow the readme to each step.

 1. [Install Hyperledger Fabric and Composer](./fabric-dev-servers/README.md)